tim-roberts1/tva/website/docs/development/getting-started/usage.md

 ## Typescript

-TVA is built using Typescript so we will include type definitions in the `components` package for any project that may require them.
+TVA is built using Typescript so we will include type definitions in the `headless-styles` package for any project that may require them.

 ## Versioned Documentation